Trial of Patrick Eugene Prendergast: Prosecution's presentation

 After Wade finished the defense's opening statement, the prosecution's arguments began.

 The prosecution disagreed with the defense's assertion of insanity, arguing that Prendergast was sane.
 The prosecutors pointed to the fact that Prendergast had taken special care to keep an empty chamber in his revolver as he carried it around.
 They argued that this demonstrated rationality because carrying a revolver of that era with a live round under the hammer could cause it to go off if dropped; having the forethought to leave the chamber safely empty demonstrated sanity.
-Modern revolvers have safety features to prevent such accidental discharges.

 In the two days which followed the end of opening remarks, a parade of witnesses for the prosecution were questioned before the court to establish facts.
 The prosecution relied primarily on laypeople as witnesses, rather than expert witnesses.
 Thirty non-medical witnesses were called, many of them being individuals casual connections of Prendergast who they brought to illustrate that Prendergast was sane.
 This included the judge that had presided over the arraignment, despite the fact that Prendergast had only appeared before that judge for less than ten minutes.

 The prosecution's first witnesses included several house staff of Harrison's.
 The first witness to testify was parlor maid Mary Hansen, who had let Prendergast into the residence on the evening of the murder.
 Her testimony was followed by the testimonies of Helma Johnson (Harrison's other housemaid), Harrison's cook, and Bartha Reisberg (Harrison's coachman).
 Also testifying about the circumstances of the night of the assassination was Harrison's son William Preston Harrison.